rhblind/django-gcharts/README.md

 make it work for my approach.

 ### About django-gcharts ###
-As I find mvasilkov's approach very clever, I think it's can be done easier.
-My solution is to subclass the QuerySet which we are all familiar with, and create a custom manager which can be hooked into the models you wish to draw a chart for.
+As I find mvasilkov's approach very clever, I think it would've been nice if the model could deliver it's data in a format the Google Charts API can read.

-This is really just a simple wrapper to Google's gviz_api module (which is a requirement for this module to work.
-See above.).
+This library is an attempt of doing that, by using a custom QuerySet and Manager which is plugged directly into the model, and some wrapper methods to bind the QuerySet data up against the gviz_api library.
+The goal is to "fully" support the QuerySet (with aggregates, joins, extra, annotates, etc) so that we can gather data by using familiar QuerySet syntax.

 ### Configuration ###